qrohlf/trianglify/Readme.md

 It was inspired by [btmills/geopattern](https://github.com/btmills/geopattern) and the initial version was written in a single day because I got fed up with Adobe Illustrator.

-v0.2.0 represents a ground-up rewrite of the original, eliminating the dependency on d3.js and adding the ability to render to PNG or canvas. **v0.1.x users should note that the API has changed and v0.2.0 is not backwards-compatible**.
+Version 0.2.0 represents a ground-up rewrite of the original which eliminates the dependency on d3.js, streamlines rendering, and reworks the API for consistiency and ease-of-use.

+*(v0.1.x users should note that the v0.2.0 API has changed significantly and is not backwards-compatible)*

 # Getting Trianglify